sunguchuan/Insight-Data-Sharing/README.md

 In order to achieve this goal, there are mainly 3 tools used in my project:
 ### Smart contract
 The reason of using smart contract is that it provides the trust-worth: After deployed on Ethereum, a smart contract becomes an immutable program, whose source code and stored data are public.
 As a result, it only does what it is told to and everone can check its correctness.
 For more details you can refer to this [white paper](https://github.com/ethereum/wiki/wiki/White-Paper).
+### IPFS
+IPFS (InterPlanet File System) is a distributed system where files are divided to blocks, the hashes of which aggregate to a Merkle tree.
+The root hash of the Merkle is the index to this file and only users who have this hash can download the file.
+It provides a fast, secure way of file transmission.
+Besides, it is free to use, which makes it much cheaper than Ethereum in terms of large file transmission.
+You may refer to the introduction of IPFS [here](https://github.com/ipfs/ipfs).
+### RSA key pair
+RSA key pair is a classic encryption tool and is widely used in crytocurrencies.
+There is no need to emphasize its security.
+With the help of RSA key pairs, the sensitive plain text become cipher text that is uninterpretable to anyone except key holders.
+There is no need to data exposure into Ethereum.

+##